Epstein didn't kill himself: Products

 Two beer companies, the Michigan-based Rusted Spoke Brewing Co. and the Californian Tactical OPS Brewing, advertised specialty-branded beers in connection to the meme.
 Rusted Spoke's operations manager told the Detroit Free Press that people just thought the meme was funny.
-In Switzerland, the Zürich-based company Kaex printed the meme on promotional material for an anti-hangover product.
+In Switzerland, the Zürich-based company Kaex printed the phrase on promotional material for an anti-hangover product.

-Computer programmer, businessman, and presidential candidate John McAfee announced the release of an Ethereum-based token named after the meme.
+Computer programmer, businessman, and presidential candidate John McAfee announced the release of an Ethereum-based token named after the phrase.
 He had previously expressed doubts about Epstein's death.
 700 million tokens of the cryptocurrency were released to 8,000 users following its airdrop.
-Following McAfee's death, many, particularly followers of QAnon, started using "McAfee didn't kill himself" in reference to the meme, the similarities of the reporting, and the fact that McAfee was an outspoken supporter of the phrase.
+After McAfee died, many, particularly followers of QAnon, started using "McAfee didn't kill himself" in reference to the phrase, the similarities of the reporting, and the fact that McAfee was an outspoken supporter of the phrase.

 Holiday-themed merchandise, such as Christmas sweaters, which prominently feature the phrase also became available for sale through several online retailers.
 In an interview with Slate, independent merchandisers indicated that the Christmas/Epstein product lines were selling comparatively well and cited the mashup's dark humor for its internet popularity.
 According to Variety, the Christmas-themed paraphernalia was reportedly outselling Game of Thrones merchandise.